cue-unity/unity/README.md

         PASS
 ```

-First, the two base versions declared as supported in the `unity-example` manifest are run.
+First, the two base versions declared as supported in the `cue-unity/example` manifest are run.
 Then, the command line
 version `commit:91abe0de26571ef337559580442f990ded0b32f9` is also tested, which is a reference to a [commit referenced
 by the `master` branch](https://github.com/cue-lang/cue/tree/91abe0de26571ef337559580442f990ded0b32f9) of the CUE
 project.